 Evidence for the hearing usually includes the examination(s) in question and any other relevant material which are duplicated, if necessary, for use by the individual members of the committee during the hearing.
 If a faculty member reports the alleged violation, or if consultation with the professor administering the examination or the preceptor or section leader of the student in question seems helpful, the committee may call that person or persons to the actual hearing to discuss the facts as then known.
 The committee may also have present, during the hearing, a student or faculty member who is knowledgeable in the field of the examination in question.

 After a report of a suspected violation is received, the chair consults with the dean of undergraduate students or the dean’s designee concerning the general character of the suspected violation, the nature of the investigation in progress, and any questions that may arise during the course of the investigation.
-The chair may also, if he or she deems it necessary, consult with the dean during the course of the hearing.
+The chair may also, if the chair deems it necessary, consult with the dean during the course of the hearing.
 The chair also informs an associate dean of undergraduate students of the name of the person under investigation.
-The associate dean of undergraduate students provides the chair and the two investigators, prior to any scheduled hearing, whatever information he or she determines is appropriate concerning the student in question for consideration by the committee.
+The associate dean of undergraduate students provides the chair and the investigators, prior to any scheduled hearing, whatever information that the chair deems is appropriate concerning the student in question for consideration by the committee.
 This might include any special or extraordinary circumstances affecting the student.
 While an investigation or hearing is underway, an administrative hold may, in situations where necessary, be placed on the transcript of the student in question.